-These notes, compiled by Rev Canon Peter Challen, are posted at http://globaltable.org.uk/wp/, to contribute background information for associates of the Global Table.
-A core meeting continues on Wednesdays from 12noon to 2 pm at the School of Economic Science, 11-13 Mandeville Place, W1U 3AJ Meetings are open to all on a drop-in basis.
+These notes are posted at http://globaltable.org.uk/wp/, to contribute background information for associates of the Global Table and its offspring.
+A core meeting hosts meetings on Wednesdays from 12noon to 2 pm at the School of Economic Science, 11-13 Mandeville Place, W1U 3AJ Meetings are open to all on a drop-in basis.
 This weekly forum is a persistent focal point for many who cannot often get to London but are encouraged in bold initiatives by association and collaboration.
 We all continue to foster the public sense of the search for inclusive justice.
 We are trying to sense the richness of our networking without overburdening with detail.
 We collaborate in order that action may flow BOTH in specified targeted initiatives AND in acknowledgement of our shared commitment to ending exploitation – usury – now exponentially rampant!
 Contact the Open Research Group – firstname.lastname@example.org.

 Further Reports are invited from our associates in the quest for inclusive justice to stir our awareness and effect change through both palliative and curative means.